Categories

 AI Is Not an Adjacent Risk

 That is precisely why AI governance must be cross-functional, risk-based and integrated into the compliance program.
 AI does not respect organizational charts.
 It moves through data, workflows, vendors, platforms, communications, decisions and employee behavior.
 It may be embedded inside software already used by the company.
-It may be adopted by employees without formal approval.
-It may be deployed by vendors before procurement or legal fully understands how the tool works.
+Employees may adopt it without formal approval.
+Vendors may deploy it before procurement or legal fully understands how the tool works.
 It may be used by compliance itself for monitoring, investigations, hotline triage, third-party due diligence, sanctions screening or training.

 The DOJ Has Already Put AI on the Compliance Agenda